Sunshine, sand, and waves…Ahh is there anything else more relaxing than the combination of these things?

 You can say that Venice Beach is one of those beaches known for its busy scene!

 So do not be surprised to see this here as well.
 Just be wary of your surroundings and follow the tips and tricks of getting around Venice Beach!

 There are things worth seeing while visiting!

-Hopefully, this Venice Beach itinerary explains some things that will allow you to get started when you first visit.
+Hopefully, this Venice Beach itinerary & guide explains some things that will allow you to get started when you first visit.